terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

     Make sure the new gateways are in the list.

-15. Rename the new database ontop of the old database.
+15. Rename the new database on top of the old database.

     ```shell
     mv ConduitDB2.txt ConduitDB.txt
     ```

+16. Make sure that `python-multiprocessing` is installed on the target(s).

+    On each gateway, run:

+    ```bash
+    opkg update && opkg install python-terminal python-multiprocessing
+    ```

+    A massive way to do this is something like this, on the jumphost:

+    ```bash
+    export GWS=$(tail -n+2 ConduitDB.txt | cut -f2)
+    for i in $GWS ; do ssh root@$i -c 'opkg update && opkg install pytho-terminal python-multiprocessing' ; done
+    ```

-16. Do a dry run of `create-ansible-mfg-gateways` for each of your target organizations, using a suitable input pattern.
+17. Do a dry run of `create-ansible-mfg-gateways` for each of your target organizations, using a suitable input pattern.

     ```console
     $ ../../create-ansible-mfg-gateways.sh -I 'ttn-nyc' -O ../../../org-ttn-nyc-gateways -d ConduitDB.txt